EXtremeExploit/pepv/README.md

 * `mkdir build && cd build`
 * `cmake ..`
 * `cmake --build . --config Release`
-* pepv needs the pepv.ui file to be somewhere it can find it, list of paths is in order
+* pepv needs the files `pepv.ui` and `pepv.png` to be somewhere it can find them together, list of paths is in order
     * `../pepv.ui` Only in debug build for debug purposes
     * `pepv.ui`
     * `/usr/share/pepv/pepv.ui`